0xCD0/retrofy/README.md

 This project is powered by [emulatorJS](https://emulatorjs.org/) project.
 You can use all the same features you used in [emulatorJS](https://emulatorjs.org/).

 ## How to run
+You can use docker-compose to paste the yaml below, change the password for the database, and run it.

 ```yaml
 version: '3.8'